6fears7/RainMeadow_OnlineArena/Drown/README.md

 # Drown
+This Mod will be released to the Steam workshop shortly after Rain Meadow releases.
+Check back soon!
 ## Overview

 Play with or against one another in a race to open the Arena shelters.
 Land spears to earn points.
 Points buy revives, weapons, and ultimately... your escape.
 Disable spear throws to work together and pool your points.